-Our future capital requirements and the adequacy of available funds will depend on many factors, including the ongoing spread of COVID-19 and duration of the underlying pandemic that could lead to further disruption and volatility in the global capital markets as well as its impact on our rate of sales growth; the expansion of our sales and marketing activities; the timing and extent of raw materials and labor purchases in connection with loose jewel production to support our moissanite jewels and lab grown diamonds business and precious metals and labor purchases in connection with jewelry production to support our finished jewelry business; the timing of capital expenditures; and the risk factors described in more detail in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q and in Part I, Item 1A of our 2021 Annual Report on Form 10-K. We may make investments in, or acquisitions of, complementary businesses, which could also require us to seek additional equity or debt financing.
+Our future capital requirements and the adequacy of available funds will depend on many factors, including the ongoing spread of COVID-19 and duration of the underlying pandemic that could lead to further disruption and volatility in the global capital markets as well as its impact on our rate of sales growth; the expansion of our sales and marketing activities; the timing and extent of raw materials and labor purchases in connection with loose jewel production to support our moissanite jewels and lab grown diamonds business and precious metals and labor purchases in connection with jewelry production to support our finished jewelry business; the timing of capital expenditures; and the risk factors described in more detail in "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q, in Part II, Item 1A of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2021, and in Part I, Item 1A of our 2021 Annual Report on Form 10-K. We may make investments in, or acquisitions of, complementary businesses, which could also require us to seek additional equity or debt financing.